Booking and details

 Portrait miniatures

-As tokens of loyalty and affection, portrait miniatures were an intimate way to further one’s agenda.
-Power players commissioned Nicholas Hilliard and Isaac Oliver, the most talented and sought-after miniaturists in England, to paint these exquisitely detailed portraits, often set in locket-like gold frames.
+As tokens of loyalty and affection, portrait miniatures created intimacy (Rule #4) as a way of furthering one’s agenda.
+Power players commissioned the most talented and sought-after miniaturists in England to paint these exquisitely detailed portraits, often set in locket-like gold frames.
 They were to be viewed privately, rather than hung on a wall for all to see.

 Global power players